According to Wikipedia, fear occurs in response to outside stimuli. The stimulus can be in the present or the future.

 Are you thinking about how you’re going to survive the next couple of months if you jump ship and leave your 9-5 job?
 Does the risk of uncertainty frighten you?
 It should!
 You have to be responsible with your money, but at the same time, you shouldn’t have a scarcity mindset.

 If you can’t leave your 9-5 job straight away, then start entrepreneurship step by step.
 Invest 2 hours every day after regular work hours.
 Try to invest more and more hours until you get used to 4-6 hours.
+If you worry about not having enough capital to invest and make your idea work, there are now many possible ways to get funded, including equity crowdfunding.

 After you reap the first rewards of your labor, you will be able to calculate how much work exactly you need to do monthly and how much you need to scale up to become a full-time entrepreneur.